-For the 2015-2016 academic year, all Federal Direct Stafford Loans have a fixed interest rate of 5.41%.
-There is an origination fee of 1.072% of the loan amount that will be deducted proportionately at each disbursement.
+For the 2015-2016 academic year, all Federal Direct Stafford Loans have a fixed interest rate of 5.84%.
+There is an origination fee of 1.068% of the loan amount that will be deducted proportionately at each disbursement.
 After you graduate, leave school, or drop below half-time enrollment (less than 6 hours a semester), you have a six-month grace period before you begin repayment.
 During the grace period of a subsidized loan, you are not required to pay any principal, and you won't be charged interest.
 During the grace period of an unsubsidized loan, you are not required to pay any principal, but you will be charged interest.
 As mentioned, you may either pay the interest or it will be capitalized.

 Federal Direct Graduate PLUS Loan